bazelbuild/bazel-blog/_posts/2019-09-19-ijwb-reverse-engineering-sync.md

 }
 ```

-This is the heart of the plugin's multi-language support.
-During a sync, each
+`TargetIdeInfo` is heart of the plugin's multi-language support.
+During a sync,
-Bazel target is associated with an `intellij-info.txt` file that contains
+each Bazel target is associated with an `intellij-info.txt` file that contains a
-a text representation of the `TargetIdeInfo` proto.
-Here's an example for the
+text representation of the `TargetIdeInfo` proto.
+Here's an example for the main
-main Spring Boot `java_binary` target:
+Spring Boot `java_binary` target:

 ```prototxt
 build_file_artifact_location {